Kate Middleton, Meghan Markle Might Outshine Pippa Middleton On Her Wedding Day

 Pippa Middleton, the little sister of Kate Middleton, is getting married to her longtime love James Matthews this May.
 The wedding is expected to be attended by who’s who of British society, including members of the British royal family.
 Also, Prince Harry is reportedly attending the wedding with his actress girlfriend, Meghan Markle.
 There are now speculations that at her own wedding, Pippa Middleton might get completely overshadowed by her big sister and Meghan Markle.

 Concerned that she might become the main attraction on Pippa Middleton’s wedding, Kate Middleton is reportedly thinking of becoming a nanny on the day.
-The Sun is reporting that Duchess of Cambridge does not want to overshadow her little sister and has offered to be the nanny.
+The Sun is reporting that the Duchess of Cambridge does not want to overshadow her little sister and has offered to be the nanny.

 Quoting an unnamed friend close to Kate Middleton, the report says that she wants the wedding to be about Pippa Middleton and does not want to steal her little sister’s limelight.
 She has offered to babysit all the kids along with her two children, Prince George and Princess Charlotte.